Hunger Response Improves Guatemala Nutrition

 Superamos, the U.S. Agency for International Development-funded emergency response project that helped Maria, remains in operation.
 In November, Maria received vegetable seeds and her second batch of chickens at an agricultural fair hosted by CRS and our Caritas partner.
 She sells the chickens for extra money and feeds her family with the cilantro and cabbage she grows in her garden.

 But it’s not the food or the money that have changed Maria’s life the most.
-What has made the biggest difference for Maria and her family is that she no longer has to leave home each day to pick coffee from sun up to sun down on plantations two hours away.
+What has made the biggest difference for Maria and her family is that she no longer has to leave home each day to pick coffee from sun up to sun down on farms two hours away.

 “We have enjoyed this so much,” says Maria.
 “I didn’t have enough food for the other kids.
-So, I would take the little ones with me to the plantation but now I don’t have to do that anymore.”
+So, I would take the little ones with me to the farm but now I don’t have to do that anymore.”